What is Laser Therapy for Dogs?

-Laser Therapy is using photons of light at certain frequencies and power to modulate cellular functions.
+Laser Therapy for dogs is using photons of light at certain frequencies and power to modulate cellular functions.
 The light from the laser stimulates photoreceptors inside the cells to produce more energy, to increase production of protein, collagen and DNA.
 The result of these actions inside the cells is rapid cell regeneration and healing.
-Lasers like the class IV laser used at Safari with longer wavelengths and higher output are able to penetrate deep inside the body to stimulate healing and to reduce pain and inflammation.
+Lasers like the class IV laser used at Safari with longer wavelengths and higher output are able to penetrate deep inside the body to stimulate healing and to reduce pain and inflammation in dogs.

 - Increases cell energy